wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Horizontal scalability
 ~~~~~~~~~~~~~~~~~~~~~~

-It multiplies Wazuh's event processing capacity and allows to have thousands of agents reporting.
+It multiplies Wazuh's event processing capacity and allows it to have thousands of agents reporting.
 Adding a new node to the cluster is very simple (just add the master's address in the configuration) and it can be automated easily, giving the user the ability to implement auto-scaling.

 High availability
 ~~~~~~~~~~~~~~~~~

-Server eventually fail: hardware can be broken, a human can turn them off, the system can go down...
+Servers eventually fail: hardware can be broken, a human can turn them off, the system can go down...
 And while the server is restored, you won't be able to see what is happening in your agents.
 Using a cluster you make sure your agents will always have a manager to report to.

 .. thumbnail:: ../../images/manual/cluster/cluster_infrastructure.png
     :title: Wazuh cluster infrastructure